Study for a PhD

 Research Funding: Self-funded International student

 Research Brief - Technology researchers and industry analysts alike credit the Internet of Things (IoT) as the next major digital, economic and societal innovation enabled by the Internet.
 Industry analysts estimate the IoT will create a global economic impact of nearly 10 trillion US$ with over 75 billion connected devices by 2025.
 IoT is an integral part of the current industrial revolution often called Industry 4.0.
-IoT evolves in three phases as depicted in the figure.
+IoT evolves in three phases - Connecting the Things with sensors to the Internet, the applications layer to collect the data from the Things and lastly IoT business models created as an outcome of intelligence from the data.

-This research explores the role of marketing resources and marketing capabilities in creating a competitive advantage for industrial manufacturing companies rendering Internet of Things as a service.
+This research explores the role of dynamic capabilities in creating a competitive advantage for industrial manufacturing companies rendering Internet of Things as a service, using IoT and AI.

 PhD Researcher: Shobha B H Gowda